Glycemic Index of Mango: Effects on Blood Sugar Levels

 • Potassium: 277 milligrams

-Additionally, each whole mango contains 20% of your dietary fiber.
-If you’re wondering if mango is good for weight loss, there’s part of your answer.
+A whole mango meets 20% of your dietary fiber needs, making it a good choice to support weight loss.
 High-fiber foods take longer to pass through your digestive system, keeping you feeling fuller longer and reducing the urge to snack between meals.

 Mango also has a healthy dose of folate.
-This nutrient is crucial during pregnancy to avoid fatal neural tube defects in the developing fetus.3 Additionally, it’s a fabulous source of copper, a trace mineral vital for making blood vessels and connective tissues and producing energy.
+This nutrient is crucial during pregnancy to avoid neural tube defects in the developing baby.
+Additionally, mangos provide copper, a trace mineral vital for making blood vessels and connective tissues and producing energy.2, 3

 <p class="pro-tip"><strong>Learn more: </strong> <a href="/blog/honey-glycemic-index"> All About Honey Glycemic Index and How It Compares to Sugar</a>.</p>

 The glycemic index (GI) and glycemic load (GL) are measurements that tell you how carbohydrate-based foods will impact blood glucose levels.
-Understanding the GI and GL of different foods can help people with diabetes make informed decisions about what to eat.
+Understanding the GI and GL of different foods can help you make informed decisions about what to eat.

-Even though mangos are healthy, they will impact your glycemic index, but not as profoundly as you might think.
-Technically, low glycemic index foods have a rating of less than 55.4 Mangos have a glycemic index of 51, making them technically low GI.
-That’s because many carbs in mangos consist of filling fiber, not sugar alone.
+Even though mangos are healthy, they will impact your blood sugar, but not as profoundly as you might think.
+Low GI foods have a score of less than 55.
+Mangos have a glycemic index option of around 50, making them a low glycemic option thanks to the fiber found in the fruit.9

 • Cakes